I’ve been keeping a close eye on what substantial shareholders have been doing recently.

 As a result, I feel investors should look to use these notices to their advantage.
 After all, they show where the “smart money” is going.

-Three notices that have caught my eye this week are summarised below:
+Two notices that have caught my eye are summarised below:

-The post Fund managers have been buying Costa and these ASX shares appeared first on Motley Fool Australia.
+The post Fund managers have been buying these ASX shares this week appeared first on Motley Fool Australia.

-And here are five top shares that I'm confident a lot of fund managers would be buying right now for strong gains in 2020.
+And here are five dirt cheap shares that I think fund managers would also be buying right now for strong gains in 2020.

 One stock is an Australian internet darling with a rock solid reputation and an exciting new business line that promises years (or even decades) of growth… while trading at an ultra-low price…